-A Roth IRA is, in many respects, the best overall retirement plan available.
+The best Roth IRA investment accounts, in many respects, offer the best overall retirement plan available.
 Unlike other retirement plans that provide tax-deferred income, Roth IRAs offer tax-free income.
 Once you reach 59½ and have been in the plan for five years, distributions taken from the plan are fully tax-free.

 - Best for self-directed investing: Fidelity